 September, 6.
 The Otmoor riots break out, a mass demonstration against enclosure of Otmoor in Oxfordshire.

 September, 15.
 The Liverpool and Manchester Railway opens, the world’s first intercity passenger railway operated solely by steam locomotives.
-At the opening, Liverpool MP William Huskisson is accidentally killed by Stephenson’s Rocket, thereby becoming the first railway casualty.
+Prime Minister Arthur Wellesley, Duke of Wellington, rode on one of the eight inaugural trains.
+During the opening, Liverpool MP William Huskisson is accidentally killed by Robert Stephenson’s Rocket, whilst trying to board the Duke’s railway carriage.
+He thereby becomes history’s first railway casualty.

 September, 18.
 Death of William Hazlitt, essayist, drama and literary critic, painter, social commentator, and philosopher (born in 1778).

 November, 22.
-The Whig Earl Grey succeeds the Duke of Wellington as Prime Minister.
+The Whig politician Earl Grey succeeds the Duke of Wellington as Prime Minister.

 December, 16.
-The last hanging for piracy takes place at Execution Dock, Wapping.
+The last hanging for piracy takes place at Execution Dock, Wapping, in east London.

 Missing a date? if you know of any movements not covered here we would welcome letting us know, along with a reference to any source material so we can try to fill in the gaps.